bigskysoftware/_hyperscript/www/docs.md

 }, 2000)
 ```

-In javascript you would either need to write the code in this asynchronous manner or, if you were getting fancy, use promises and `then` or the  `async`/`await` keywords.
+In javascript you would either need to write the code in this asynchronous manner or, if you were getting fancy, use
+promises and `then` or the  `async`/`await` keywords.
+You need to change your coding style to deal with the asynchronous
+nature of the timeout.

-In contrast, using hyperscript you can simply write this code linearly and the hyperscript runtime will resolve all promises before continuing.
+In contrast, using hyperscript you can simply write this code in the normal, linear fashion and the hyperscript runtime
+works everything out for you.

 This means you can mix and match synchronous and asynchronous code freely, without needing to
 change coding styles.
+There is no distinction between [red functions and blue functions](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/)
+in hyperscript.

-This may seem a little silly for just making `setTimeout()` a little better looking, but async transparency allows you, for example, to move the message that is put into the button into an ajax call:
+This may seem a little silly for just making `setTimeout()` a little better looking, but async transparency allows you,
+for example, to move the message that is put into the button into an ajax call:

 ```html
 <button class='btn primary' _="on click fetch /clickedMessage